 All toothbrush heads have a lifespan.
 Once in use, they go through a great amount of wear and tear.
-Not only that, but they also become a breeding ground for bacteria—even if you’re rinsing it out with hot after every use.
+Not only that, but they also become a breeding ground for bacteria—even if you’re rinsing it out with hot water after every use.
 If you’re using a manual brush, that means you’ll need to replace your entire brush once it’s time.
 For electric toothbrushes, you’ll just need to replace the toothbrush head.

 Since you’ve made your way to this post, you’re likely thinking that it’s about time to replace that worn down, old toothbrush head.
 Either that, or you’re checking to make sure your oral health habits are up to snuff.
 Whatever your reason, we got you.